DeNA/DeClang/README.md

 $ bash android_release.sh v1.0.0
 ...
 ```
 Then you have a Release-v1.0.0 folder in the root directory of DeClang.

+If you are building DeClang on Windows, you have to install MYSYS2 and run
+the above script in MYSYS2 shell.
+Also, Visual Studio 2017 is required for build.

 ## Installation & Setup